Disclaimer: This is all my idea for learning how things go in this modern world. Please consult your CA or CS for your queries.

 3. PAN & GST Details

-Where to Signup as Delivery Kitchen
+Where to Sign Up as a Delivery Kitchen:

 Zomato – https://www.zomato.com/business